"I don't know much, but I know one thing: the ordinary life isn't for me."

 "For me, I have a much more rocky relationship with my dad.
 I haven't cracked this nut, but I know the right thing to do is to build a bridge with the 'other parent' too."

-That's it.
 One paragraph.
 No framework, no system, no reframe.
-Just a raw admission that the man who has built frameworks for everything (suffering, love, work, identity, daily energy) has one relationship he can't engineer his way through.
+The man who has built frameworks for suffering, love, work, identity, and daily energy has one relationship he can't engineer his way through.
 He has never dedicated a podcast episode, a tweet thread, or an essay to his father specifically.
-The man whose career moved Shaan through nine countries — who shaped the restlessness before Shaan chose it for himself — sits in a conspicuous gap in an otherwise transparent personal narrative.
+The man whose career moved Shaan through nine countries, who shaped the restlessness before Shaan chose it for himself, sits in a conspicuous gap in an otherwise transparent personal narrative.

-There's a poster above his desk that reads: "Who am I becoming?"
+There's a poster above his desk: "Who am I becoming?"
 He's chosen those four Kings.
 "These are the four things that I care about right now in my life," he's said.
 "I don't know how long this chapter lasts, maybe it's six months, maybe it's six years."

 Even the poster is a Seven's question.
-Not "who am I," which would require sitting still long enough to find out, but "who am I becoming."
-Always in transit.
+Not "who am I," which would require sitting still long enough to find out.
+"Who am I becoming."
+In transit.
 Always the next version.

 In early 2025, Shaan Puri started coaching basketball at a local high school.
 Unpaid.
 Four days a week.
-A thirty-minute drive each way.
+Thirty-minute drive each way.
 Fifteen hours a week.
 He breaks down game film, helps players stay eligible, and applies the same framework he used as a CEO: identify three priorities and reinforce them until the 42nd repetition.
 "Reminders matter a hell of a lot more than some new strategy," he's said.
-"Some new play, some new thing that nobody's ever done before."

 His current team lost its preseason game by 30 points.
 They won their first official game by 30, complete with a Gatorade shower.